 Right outside, there is a beautiful view overlooking the Missouri River along with a plaque showing The Return to Nazareth as written in Philippians 2:3-11.
 There are beautiful statues and places to sit to reflect and pray.
 Off to the side is also some information about the Lewis and Clark crossing.

-At the entrance of the college is St Benedict Church, which was built in 1866.
+At the entrance of the college is St. Benedict Church, which was built in 1866.
 Seeing this type of building and church that were built back with hand tools is always so fascinating to me.
 This church has been added and built onto until about 1927 with the painting above the alter.

 When entering the church, you can’t help but notice the double heave wooden doors, the circle window, and the castle peaks.
 Once inside, you go through another set of wood doors into the church.
 The intricate detail work on the columns is beautiful.
 On each side of the alter, there are different displays of statues with candles under the arches.
 The center has painting above the covering of the tambernacle.
 Another amazing thing you don’t see today is the stations of the cross in statue form with them displayed around the church.
-If you like checking out old buildings or churches, this church in Atchison one is unique in features.
+If you like checking out old buildings or churches, this church in Atchison is unique in features.

 Amelia Earhart Birthplace Museum